jconorgrogan/Informational-Constructivism/00_Introduction_and_Overview/GenerativePathSpace.md

 *   **Δ-Operators:** These are the fundamental operations that define the edges and traversals within the GPS.
 *   **SUR (Simplicity Under Resource-constraint):** SUR acts as a selection pressure *on* the GPS.
 Observers statistically favor paths within the GPS that are cost-efficient, leading to the emergence of particular structures and processing strategies.
 *   **ISG (Integer Structure Grid):** Points on an ISG (like the Prime-Factorization ISG) represent projections of structures.
 Each such point `n` has an associated `GPS(n, C)`.
 The ISG coordinates offer one view, while the properties of `GPS(n, C)` offer a deeper, generative view.
-*   **Observer (Ω):** The observer navigates, models, and compresses regions of the vast potential GPS, with its internal state `K` representing a compressed model of its explored GPS.
+*   **Observer (Ω):** The observer navigates, models, and compresses regions of the vast potential GPS.
+Its internal state `K` (its code) not only represents predictive models of its environment but also implicitly or explicitly contains a compressed model of the GPS for relevant structures. `Δ_self` plays a crucial role in refining this internal GPS model, guided by SUR, enabling the observer to learn more efficient construction paths or generative rules.
 *   **Mode_R and Mode_L:** Mode_R can be seen as the ultimate, unconstrained potential GPS.
 Mode_L contains structures whose GPS has been sufficiently constrained and processed by the observer to become stable and referable.

 ## 5. Conclusion